nivekcode/frontend-heroes/exercise-npm-scripts-watch/README.md

 3. Stop previously running processes and run the new watch script from the terminal. `npm run watch`.

-4. Open our webpage (`index.html`) file in the browser.
+4. Open our web page (`index.html`) file in the browser.
 The website should work properly!

 5. Revert the previous changes in the `SCSS` and the TypeScript file and save them both using your editor.

-6. Refresh the webpage in the browser - what happened?
+6. Refresh the web page in the browser - what happened?

 #### Awesome, we have created a new `watch` task that allows us to use both TypeScript and SCSS during development.